tom21100227/music-api/readme.md

 ## Roadmap

 - [ ] Add support for more music services (If I use ever use them)
+- [ ] Add tutorials for how to set this whole thing up with Cloudflare Workers
 - [ ] Add tests